 - Data stream filtering

-The manual is arranged as a reflection of the most likely way you would use Manticore:
+The manual is arranged to reflect the most likely way you would use Manticore:

-- starting from some basic information about it and how to install and connect
+- starting with basic information about it and how to install and connect

-- through some essential things like adding documents and running searches
+- essential things like adding documents and running searches

-- to some performance optimization tips and tricks and extending Manticore with help of plugins and custom functions
+- performance optimization tips, tricks and extending Manticore with the help of plugins and custom functions

-Key sections of the manual are marked with sign ✔️ in the menu for your convenience since their corresponding functionality is most used.
-If you are new to Manticore we highly recommend to not skip them.
+Key sections of the manual are marked with ✔️ sign in the menu for your convenience since their corresponding functionality is most used.
+If you are new to Manticore we highly recommend not skiping them.

-If you are looking for a quick understanding of how Manticore works in general ⚡ Quick start guide section should be good to read.
+If you are looking for a quick understanding of how Manticore works in general ⚡ Quick start guide is a good place to start.